TN 10 (04-26)

 2. 2.

-• For an initial MCS claim only (and any subsequent appeal on that claim), annotate the repayment statement in the Remarks (RMKS) screen of the claim for each claim on the record (NH and auxiliary) and prior to attestation via signature proxy.
+• For an initial MCS claim only (and any subsequent appeal on that claim), annotate the repayment statement in the RMKS screen of the claim for each claim on the record (NH and auxiliary) and prior to the attestation via signature proxy screen.
+The technician should obtain the claimant's signature by attestation.

-• For all other situations in which attestation of the repayment statement via signature proxy cannot be used (non-MCS Claims, Internet claims, expedited reinstatement), the NH must sign a repayment statement (wet signature) on a paper Form SSA-795 (Statement of Claimant or Other Person) (see DI 52140.001F. in this section).
-If auxiliaries are involved, obtain a separate repayment statement on a paper Form SSA-795.
-You must document the claim.
+• For all other situations in which attestation of the repayment statement via signature proxy cannot be used (non MCS claims, Internet claims, expedited reinstatement (EXR)), the NH must sign a repayment statement (using a wet signature) on a paper Form SSA-795 (Statement of Claimant or Other Person), see DI 52140.001F.
+If auxiliaries are involved, obtain a separate repayment statement on a paper Form SSA-795 for each auxiliary.

-• If the NH refuses to sign a repayment statement, document the file with a RPOC that the NH refuses to sign but understands that the receipt of WC/PDB may cause an offset of DIB and possibly an overpayment that he or she must repay.
+• If the NH refuses to sign a repayment statement, document the file with a RPOC that the NH refuses to sign but understands that the receipt of WC/PDB may cause an offset of DIB and possibly an overpayment that the NH must repay.

 F. Processing a claim when the NH is not currently receiving WC/PDB but WC/PDB is pending